Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Plug-in estimation of the copula correlation matrix

-In this section we establish bounds for $\|\wh T-T\|_2$, providing both data-driven and data-independent versions.
-We rely on the results from \cite{Tropp12a} out of the vast literature on matrix concentration inequalities (see \cite{Bunea12,Vershynin12} for a glimpse of the literature).
-For notational brevity, we denote
+In this section, we bound $\|\wh T-T\|_2$, establishing both data-driven and data-independent versions.
+We rely on the results from \cite{Tropp14} out of the vast literature on matrix concentration inequalities (see \cite{Bunea12,Vershynin12} for a glimpse of the literature).